 Thanks to Marice from Marcie in Mommy Land

-Many Australian families fly into Wellington when they visit New Zealand with kids, making it the perfect place to start your trip.
-There are plenty of things to do in Wellington with kids including some great free activities.
+Many Australian families fly into Wellington when they visit New Zealand with kids, making it the perfect place to start your family holidays to New Zealand.
+There are plenty of things to do in Wellington with kids, including some great free activities.

 Start your time in Wellington with a walk along the scenic waterfront.
-There are some great cafes here for a bit to eat as well as a range of playgrounds like the popular Frank Kitts Park.
-Other things to do on the waterfront include visiting the Wellington Museum as well as the Te Papa Museum.
+There are some great cafes here for a bite to eat and a range of playgrounds like the popular Frank Kitts Park.
+Other things to do on the waterfront include visiting the Wellington Museum and the Te Papa Museum.
 From here, for those who enjoy shopping, I’d recommend wandering around the city as I find the shopping in Wellington particularly good.

 Places to Visit: South Island, New Zealand with Kids